 Core themes C2 and C3 focused on three geographic case study areas, namely (1) the Atlantic basin as a whole, (2) the northeast Brazilian shelf and (3) the southern Benguela.

-UCT is a major partner in TRIATLAS and contributes to all three core themes through two distinct research teams, i.e. the South African Research Chair in Marine Ecology and Fisheries (ME&F), itself part of MARIS and hosted in UCT’s Department of Biological Sciences, and the Nansen-Tutu-Centre for Marine and Environmental Research (NTC) in UCT’s Department of Oceanography.
+UCT was a major partner in TRIATLAS and contributed to all three core themes through two distinct research teams, i.e. the South African Research Chair in Marine Ecology and Fisheries (ME&F), itself part of MARIS and hosted in UCT’s Department of Biological Sciences, and the Nansen-Tutu-Centre for Marine and Environmental Research (NTC) in UCT’s Department of Oceanography.

 The NTC team contributes to CT1 and CT2, and to the Atlantic Basis and southern Benguela case studies, whereas the ME&F team contributes to CT2 (co-leadership) and CT3, leading the southern Benguela case study.

-Lead Research Representatives: Astrid Jarre, Serge Tomety, Founi M. Awo, Lynne Shannon, Samantha Grusd
+Lead Research Representatives: Prof Astrid Jarre, Dr Serge Tomety, Dr Founi M. Awo, Prof Lynne Shannon, Dr Samantha Grusd

 2018 - 2026